This page uses javascript to help render elements, if you have problems please enable javascript.

 Enable Live Captions in Chrome

 Captions make videos and audio files accessible.
 The Google Chrome browser can now caption audio and video by enabling “Live Captions.”
 To turn this setting on, update to the newest version of Chrome, go into Settings > Advanced > Accessibility > Live Captions.
 Chrome will automatically generate real-time captions for files on your computer hard drive as well as online content from social and video sites, podcasts and radio content, and most web-based video and audio.
-For more infomation watch this video titled Enable Live Caption in Google Chrome.
+For more infomation watch this video titled Live Caption in Google Chrome .

 Make Data Tables Accessible